Chewhern/PKDSA/Server_Application/Community/Ubuntu/readme.md

 Key Pair A (Offline from both the provider and Client) -> Key Pair B (Main) -> Key Pair Cs (Sub)

 Key Pair A and B only able to have 1 key pair for each anonymous users.

+# Version 0.0.5
+- All challenge classes' two methods have been merged into one (Last version will cause some issues if **RequestChallenge** method was called repeatedly or **GetLostChallenge** was called before **RequestChallenge** was called.